epreston/renderlayer/README.md

 ## Structure

-This repository employs a [monorepo](https://en.wikipedia.org/wiki/Monorepo) setup which hosts a number of associated packages under the `packages` directory:
+This repository employs a [monorepo](https://en.wikipedia.org/wiki/Monorepo) setup which hosts a number of associated packages under the `packages` directory.
+They can be used in any combination and define minimum dependencies between eachother.

 | Package        | Version | Description |
 | -------------- | ------- | ----------- |